 Commission Rule R8-67(e)(3) provides that the test period for REPS rider proceedings shall be the same as that used by the utility in its fuel charge adjustment proceedings, which is specified in Commission Rule R8-55(c) for DEC to be the 12 months ending December 31 of each year.
-Commission Rule R8-67(e)(5) provides that "[t]he REPS EMF rider will reflect the difference between reasonable and prudently incurred incremental costs and the revenues that were actually realized during the test period under the REPS rider then in effect."
-Therefore Company witness Williams initially testified that the test period or EMF period used for this proceeding was the twelve months beginning on January 1, 2017, and ending December 31, 2017.
-Commission Rule R8-67(e)(5) further provides" and that "[u]pon request of the electric public utility, the Commission shall also incorporate in this determination the experienced over-recovery or under-recovery of the incremental costs up to thirty (30) days prior to the date of the hearing, provided that the reasonableness and prudence of these costs shall be subject to review in the utility's next annual REPS cost recovery proceeding."
-Commission Rule R8-67(e)(4) also directs that the REPS and REPS EMF riders shall be in effect for a fixed period, which "shall coincide, to the extent practical, with the recovery period for the cost of fuel and fuel-related cost rider established pursuant to Rule R8-55."
+Therefore Company witness Williams initially testified that the test period or EMF period used for this proceeding was the twelve months beginning on January 1, 2017 and ending December 31, 2017.
+(T. at p.
+16) Commission Rule R8-67(e)(5) provides that "[t]he REPS EMF rider will reflect the difference between reasonable and prudently incurred incremental costs and the revenues that were actually realized during the test period under the REPS rider then in effect" and that "[u]pon request of the electric public utility, the Commission shall also incorporate in this determination the experienced over-recovery or under-recovery of the incremental costs up to thirty (30) days prior to the date of the hearing, provided that the reasonableness and prudence of these costs shall be subject to review in the utility's next annual REPS cost recovery proceeding."
+Commission Rule R8-67(e)(4) also directs that the REPS and REPS EMF riders shall be in effect for a fixed period, which "shall coincide, to the extent practical, with the recovery period for the cost of fuel and fuelrelated cost rider established pursuant to Rule R8-55."
 In its current fuel charge adjustment proceeding, Docket No. E-7, Sub 1163, and in this proceeding, DEC proposed that its rate adjustments take effect on September 1, 2018, and remain in effect for a 12-month period.
-This period is referred to as the billing period.
+This period is referred to as the "billing period."

-In her Additional Supplemental Testimony, DEC witness Williams requested to update the EMF period so that DEC's over-recovery of costs experienced in the months of January through April, 2018, can be incorporated into DEC's proposed EMF rider.
-This would result in an EMF period from January 1, 2017 through April 30, 2018 (Updated EMF Period).
-Witness Williams explained that the over-recovery resulted from significantly lower actual poultry REC purchases than originally projected and incorporated into the REPS riders billed and resulting revenues collected during the Updated EMF Period.

-In his affidavit, Public Staff witness Lucas stated that the Public Staff has reviewed DEC's proposed Updated EMF Period and the costs incurred during that period.
-He further stated that the Public Staff agrees with DEC's requested Updated EMF period, but noted that the Public Staff had not been able to fully audit the additional expenses and revenues included in the Updated EMF Period.
-Therefore, he recommended that the test period for DEC's REPS cost recovery rider filed in 2019 remain as January 1, 2018 through December 31, 2018, to allow for the Public Staff's complete review of revenues and expenses for the first four months of 2018.
+The initial test period and the billing period proposed by DEC were not challenged by any party.
+In her Additional, Supplemental Testimony, however, DEC witness Williams requested to update the EMF period so that the Commission could incorporate DEC's over-recovery of costs for the months January through April 2018 into its proposed EMF rider, resulting in an EMF period from January 1, 2017 through April 30, 2018 ("Updated EMF Period").
+(Tr. at 48) Witness Williams explained that the overrecovery resulted from significantly lower actual poultry REC purchases than originally projected and incorporated into the REPS riders billed and resulting revenues collected during the Updated EMF Period.
+The Public Staff agreed with DEC's requested Updated EMF period, but witness Lucas noted that the Public Staff had not been able to fully audit the additional expenses and revenues in the Updated EMF Period.
+Therefore, the Public Staff recommended that the test period for DEC's REPS cost recovery rider filed in 2019 remain as January 1, 2018 through December 31, 2018 to allow for the Public Staff's complete review of revenues and expenses for the first four months of 2018.
+(T. at pp. 107-09)

-Based on the foregoing and the entire record herein, the Commission finds that DEC's Updated EMF Period is appropriate for use in this proceeding.
-Therefore, the Commission finds that the test period for use in this proceeding is the 16-month period beginning January 1, 2017, and ending April 30, 2018.
-Further, as recommended by the Public Staff, the Commission finds that it is appropriate to make clear that the Updated EMF Period authorized by this Order does not alter the test period to be used in DEC's application for REPS cost recovery that will be filed in 2019, which shall remain as the period January 1, 2018 through December 31, 2018, allowing for a complete review of the revenues and expenses incurred during that test period.
+Based on the foregoing, the Commission concludes that, consistent with Commission Rule R8-67(e)(5), the Updated EMF Period for this proceeding is the sixteen months from January 1, 2017 through April 30, 2018.
+The Commission further concludes that, as requested by the Public Staff, the test period for DEC's REPS cost recovery rider filed in 2019 remain as January 1, 2018 through December 31, 2018 to allow for a complete review of the revenues and expenses of the entire test period.